Bill Pay Terms of Service

 3.4 Payees and permitted transactions

-Payments may only be made to payees and for transaction types that are supported by the Service, as described on our website or app from time to time.
-We may update, add to, or remove permitted transaction types or categories of payees at any time.
+The Service may only be used to pay a genuine bill, invoice, or sum lawfully owed by you to a third-party payee that is supported by the Service.
+Permitted payees and transaction types are described on our website or app from time to time, and we may update, add to, or remove them at any time.

 3.5 Payee checks and refusal of payments